 About 430,000 vehicles travel the San Diego Freeway (I-405) every day.
 By 2030, the volume is expected to increase by nearly 23 percent—threatening to worsen gridlock and commuter delays.

-As part of ongoing efforts to increase freeway capacity and improve congestion along I-405, the Orange County Transportation Authority (OCTA) and Caltrans have embarked on a $1.217 Billion project that will add new lanes, update interchanges, and integrate merging lanes near on- and off-ramps.
+As part of efforts to increase freeway capacity and improve congestion along I-405, the Orange County Transportation Authority (OCTA) and Caltrans embarked on a $1.217 Billion project that added new lanes, updated interchanges, and integrated merging lanes near on- and off-ramps.

-The scope of the project, set to finish in 2023, includes the 16 miles of I-405 between the SR-73 freeway in Costa Mesa to the south and I-605 near the L.A.
+The scope of the project, completed in 2023, includes the 16 miles of I-405 between the SR-73 freeway in Costa Mesa to the south and I-605 near the L.A.
 County line to the north.
-Improvements will include new bike lanes and sidewalks, new regular and Express Lanes, several interchange reconfigurations, and over 18 new, replaced, and widened bridges.
+Improvements include new bike lanes and sidewalks, new regular and Express Lanes, several interchange reconfigurations, and over 18 new, replaced, and widened bridges.

-Harris is working closely with partners on the design-build project to:
+Harris worked closely with partners on the design-build project to:

 - Coordinate among the design-builder’s quality control and quality assurance staff for activity inspection and acceptance